coconut009/aaronwang.github.io/wh.md

 ```

 6. Install Java<br>
 Java is necessary pillar for many programs especially for website.
-To install Java using the following command:
+The easiest way to install Java on linux system is using the apt package management tool, to install Java using the following command:
 ```bash
 # jdk ==> Java Development Kit
 sudo apt-get install default-jdk